 "Everything is grown outdoors and makes the most of the fantastic Isle of Wight climate – you’ll taste the difference in many of the hotel’s dishes."

-Finally, you can enjoy wonderful cheeses from the Isle of Wight Cheese Co. at the hotel.
+...starts with great milk!
+And that's why we love working with the Isle of Wight Cheese company who have 60 cows in its herd including both Jersey and Guernsey breads.
 The dairy is based in converted barns, just inland of the south-eastern coast.
 They make Isle of Wight Blue and Isle of Wight Soft, as well as an unpasteurised cheddar type of cheese called Gallybagger.